Ushak carpet: In the European market

 In the European markets, the earlier types of Turkish carpets, before the "star" type, are now often called "Lotto carpets" and "Holbein carpets".
 The terms make reference to their depiction in minute detail in paintings by Lorenzo Lotto and Hans Holbein the Younger, in which they are often placed in a way to brighten the background, and suggest status.
 The region of Uşak still remains a vibrant center of hand-made carpet weaving today.

-In the United States Market
+In the American market

-There are many Turkish rugs companies in the US Market.
-They manufacture carpets and rugs in Turkey and distribute them to US market through major retailers and online channels.
-Most of the rugs are machine made yet designed with a traditional Ushak look.
+Many Turkish rug companies make products for customers in the United States.
+They manufacture carpets and rugs in Turkey and distribute them to American markets through major retailers and online channels.
+Most of the rugs are machine-made yet designed with a traditional Ushak look.

 History of market popularity

 After the 17th century, Ushaks (Ovshaks), development of Oushak rug weaving is less well known.
 Late 17th century saw a decline in the Oriental rug market as European consumers tended to purchase rugs of European origin – primarily Aubusson, Savonnerie and Axminster.
 The wane in the European market meant that Ovshak production declined.
 Those that were still made throughout the late 18th and early 19th centuries were manufactured for upper-class people in the Turkish territories on Eastern Europe.

 Towards the end of the 19th century, when the European market began to be interested in Persian carpets once again, the Ushak (Ovshak) population did not have enough weavers still skilled in the traditional Ovshak craft.
 Manufactories had to turn to neighboring villages and their craftsmen who still maintained traditional techniques.

 Ushak carpets, particularly those known as Lotto carpets, are among the later types of Oriental carpets in Renaissance painting, as they were imported by Europeans, where they adorned cathedrals, churches, and the homes of the wealthy and powerful.